JimOfLeisure/c3sat/develop/doc/2020notes.md

 cty improvements (buildings), techs, and maybe some other stuff.
 Then a couple of ESPN sections and CULT, each with a length in bytes.
 And then there is another unnamed/count-not-included int32 array.

+- LEAD
+  - int32 length
+  - int32 player order? (as expected)
+  - race ID, -1 if not playing
+  - int32 starts game at 0
+  - int32 starts game at 0
+  - int32 starts game at -1
+  - int32; 2 for AI, 3 for human player?
+  - int32 0 in early game
+  - int32 0 in early game
+  - int32 -1 in early game
+  - int32 4 in early game
+  - the next few bytes make me think there's a byte or char here somewhere; need to look w/hex dump
+  - ... end of LEAD length
+- int32 array(s)
+- ESPN
+- ESPN
+- CULT
+- int32 array(s)

 [Antal1987's dumps](https://github.com/myjimnelson/C3CPatchFramework/blob/master/Civ3/Leader.h) may be instructive in helping to look what data is there.

 Backing up to the BIQ's RACE section: RACE appears to be what I call a basic list section.